AraBlocks/ara-reward-protocol/README.md

 ## Installation

 ```
+$ git clone git@github.com:littlstar/farming-protocol.gitblahblah
-$ npm i
+$ npm install
 ```

 ## Usage

-The expected usage is for an application to extend the following classes:
+Extend the following classes:

 * FarmerBase
 * MatcherBase
 * RequesterBase

-For an application that enables a user to request distributed work to be done on the network, that application would extend the RequesterBase class (which handles interacting with farmers) and the MatcherBase (which handles selecting a subset of farmers for a task).
+Applications that enable users to request work to be done on the network would extend the RequesterBase class (which handles interacting with farmers) and the MatcherBase (which handles selecting a subset of farmers for a task).

-For an application that enables a user to participate in distributed work requests and receive rewards, that application would extend the FarmerBase class (which handles interaction with requesters).
+Applications that enable a user to participate in distributed work requests and receive rewards would extend the FarmerBase class (which handles interaction with requesters).

-The FarmerBase and RequesterBase classes communicate via the PeerConnection interface.
+All applications must extend and wrap communication with the PeerConnection interface.

 ### Connections

-The PeerConnection interface is effectively an abstract class that can be extended to wrap streams, RPCs, sockets, etc. The [`/src/duplex`](/src/duplex/README.md) folder contains an implementation of duplex streams wrapped with the PeerConnection interface.
+The PeerConnection interface is an abstract class that can be extended to wrap streams, RPCs, sockets, etc. The [`/src/duplex`](/src/duplex/README.md) folder contains an implementation of duplex streams wrapped with the PeerConnection interface.

 ### Implementation

-This section describes the classes that must be extended for AFP.

-#### Requester
+#### Requester - I would move all these signatures into the API section / format

 A requester must extend the Requester class to define the requester's specifications for validating quotes for a task, creating and validating agreements for a task, and for starting a task.